-Between 1851 and 1856 Southern Oregon witnessed one of the bloodiest and longest conflicts between Native Americans and the combined forces of the U.S. Army and local militia west of the Mississippi.
-Fighting festered and flared up multiple times over those five years, a period marked by the sudden influx of miners when gold was discovered on Josephine and Jackson creeks in the early 1850s, as well as pioneer settlers from the Midwest and East answering the call of the Donation Land Claim Act of 1850.
-The various native groups who had lived here for hundreds of years resented this sudden usurpation of their lands and resisted with sporadic violence against isolated miners and settlers, who formed "volunteer militias" in defense, some openly bent on "exterminating" the local tribes.
-The U.S. Army tried to stay out of the conflict in the early years, but after a while enough whites were being killed the Army had no choice but to step in more forcefully in 1855, and despite a few embarrassing defeats, they forced the Rogues onto a newly formed reservation on the Central Coast.
+Between 1851 and 1856 the hills, valleys and coastline of Southern Oregon witnessed one of the bloodiest conflicts between Native Americans and the combined forces of the U.S. Army and local militia west of the Mississippi.
+Fighting festered and flared up multiple times over those five years, a period marked by the sudden influx of miners chasing the gold discoveries of 1850, as well as pioneer settlers answering the call of the Donation Land Claim Act of that same year.
+The native groups who had lived here for hundreds of years naturally resented this sudden usurpation of their lands.
+They resisted with sporadic violence against isolated miners and settlers, who formed "volunteer militias" in defense, some openly bent on "exterminating" the local tribes.
+The U.S. Army tried to stay out of the conflict in the early years, but by 1855 enough whites were being killed the Army stepped in more forcefully in 1855.
+Despite a few embarrassing defeats, they forced the Takelma, Shasta Costa, Tututinis and other bands onto a newly formed reservation on the Central Coast in 1856.

 Keywords:indian, infrared, rogue